Poppulo

 The Importance of Employee Retention

 Speaking about the hiring process Mike Kappel explains, “Onboarding is a make or breaks time for employees.
 Done well, onboarding can increase your employee retention rate.
-Done poorly, onboarding can result in employees quitting within six months of starting.”
+Done poorly, onboarding can result in employees quitting within six months of starting.

 In simple terms, having a great strategy that falls down in implementation is an Achilles heel best avoided.
 As Kappel concludes, “If employees are significantly confused about how to do their jobs after onboarding, you could have problems down the road.
 They could become frustrated with the lack of communication, leading to disengagement.”
+Keeping employees informed about company news can help engage employees, reducing uncertainty and anxiety.

 Thus it can be argued that employee retention begins before a potential recruit to the firm even joins the payroll.
 Their whole experience, from the interview to onboarding and career development will have a significant impact on their perceptions of and satisfaction with the company.
 It is the sum of the employee’s experiences with the organization which will directly influence their levels of engagement and loyalty and not solely whether their pay and perks are X percent better or worse than a comparable company.
+Effective communication and support are crucial to increase employee retention.

 As Margaret Rogers sees it, “In my experience, the most impactful development happens not through formal programs, but smaller moments that occur within the workplace: on-the-job learning opportunities that are wholeheartedly catered to the worker’s unique needs and challenges.”